Travel policies and procedures

 If a homestay change is needed, the student must complete a written Notice of Homestay Termination and give two weeks’ notice.
 If the student is not willing or able to stay the two weeks, we must collect payment from the student for the full notice period.
 You must contact the International Office for any changes!

 We will be contacting you via email, phone, and text messages, so let us know if anything changes!
-Same for your homestay and custodian information, any changes, we must be informed!
+Same for your homestay and custodian information, – please inform us of any changes.

 Homestay fee records

 Students should keep a written documentation of their payments to homestay families.
 We suggest this form as a convenient record: See Homestay Payment Record 2017-2018.